Skip to main content

 Paper Highways; US Route 20 Alternate over Teton Pass

-The 8,431 foot high Teton Pass lies in the Teton Range of the Rocky Mountains within Teton County, Wyoming.
+The 8,431-foot-high Teton Pass lies in the Teton Range of the Rocky Mountains within Teton County, Wyoming.
 Presently Teton Pass is crossed by Wyoming Highway 22 and Idaho State Highway 33.
 At one point the highway over Teton Pass was signed as US Route 20 Alternate.
 US Route 20 Alternate was over Teton Pass never formally approved by the American Association of State Highway Officials nor has the corridor ever been officially part of a US Route.
 The image above was taken from the 1949 Rand McNally Map of Idaho, Wyoming and Montana which shows US Route 20 Alternate branching from US Route 20/US Route 191 near Sugar City, Idaho and crossing Teton Pass towards Jackson, Wyoming.

-The history of US Route 20 Alternate over Teton Pass
+Part 1; the history of US Route 20 Alternate over Teton Pass

 No major Auto Trail was ever assigned to Teton Pass as evidenced by the 1925 Rand McNally Map of Idaho, Montana and Wyoming.
 On the Wyoming side Teton Pass can be seen as part of Wyoming Highway 25 ("WY 25") whereas no State Highway is shown to exist on the Idaho side.